Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 and the W3C website for information about how to do so.
 After that, it was a matter of some trial and error to see what worked.
 Typically, these elements just required a specified width and a height set to auto.

+I used rems and ems for sizing the most important typographical elements, including margin and padding.
+However, where I took code from other sites, such as, using [CSS Matic](https://www.cssmatic.com/box-shadow) to create box shadowing, I retained the site specific use of pixels.

-#### Caveat
+#### Devolpment Issues
-There was/is an issue with one element on 2 browsers.
-The song titles and their respective audio controls on the listen page do not align centrally on two of the browsers - Mozilla & Safari.
+There was an issue with one element on 2 browsers.
+The song titles and their respective audio controls on the listen page did not align centrally on two of the browsers - Mozilla & Safari.
 Flexbox was used to align the items (heading & its controls) with one another and the same grouping below it.
-However, the first grouping that contains the 'I'm a Believer' song does not align correctly in these two browsers.
-This is made more puzzling by the fact that the same layout and style rules were used in the row below and the headings & audio controls align perfectly there?
+However, the first grouping that contains the 'Daydream Believer' song does not align correctly in these two browsers.
+This was made more puzzling by the fact that the same layout and style rules were used in the row below and the headings & audio controls aligned perfectly there?
 I did not manage to fully resolve this issue for those two browsers (as any change I made to correct the alignment for them would then affect the other browsers too).
-Therefore, this is a compatibility issue which needs to resolved at another date & time.
+Therefore, I rewrote the code in a less semantic manner and used only columns with offsets to align the elements.
+At that point, I discovered that I had actually added an extra row container that was causing the issue.
+This then allowed me to go back to my original code and use flexbox to align all the elements correctly.
+Thus, resolving that issue.

 -----------